doableware/djongo/docs/docs/home.md

 layout: splash
 title: "Django MongoDB connector"
 excerpt: "Djongo"
-description: "Djongo is specifically meant to be used with the original Django ORM and MongoDB.
-Using the Django admin app one can directly add and modify documents stored in MongoDB.
-Other contrib modules such as Auth and Sessions work without any changes"
+description: "Djongo is a python Object Document Mapper (ODM) to be used with Django and MongoDB.
+Use Django Admin to directly add and modify documents stored in MongoDB.
+Use other contrib modules such as Auth and Sessions without any changes"

 header:
     overlay_image: /assets/images/landing-banner3.jpg

 punchline:
-  - excerpt: The only connector that let's you use Django with MongoDB *without* changing the Django ORM.
+  - excerpt: A python Object Document Mapper (ODM) that let's you use Django with MongoDB *without* changing the Django ORM.

 feature_row1: